-Offered under both names, this introductory course is a student’s first step into the world of psychology.
-As a mandatory prerequisite course, students will cover the basics of psychology that will be expounded upon in detail in upper-level classes.
-The basics include a brief history of the subject, specializations like forensic or developmental psychology, and reading and writing research papers.
+This introductory course opens the door into the world of psychology.
+As a mandatory prerequisite course, students cover the basics of psychology that are then expounded upon in detail in upper-level classes.
+Course material includes psychology from a historical perspective, an overview of specializations in the field like forensic or developmental psychology, and lessons on reading and writing research papers.

-Though generally offered as an elective course for liberal art degrees, a class in sociology will expand a student’s understanding of social behavior.
-You will learn about the micro, mezzo, and macro effects of social climate— topics like politics, friendships, and social obligations— on an individual.
-Sociology blends well with psychology and is often recommended to help expand a psychologist’s knowledge and professional mindset.
+Generally offered as an elective course for liberal art degrees, a class in sociology can expand a student’s understanding of social behavior.
+Students learn about topics like politics, friendships, and social obligations— and how these factors can have an impact on individuals.
+Sociology combines well with psychology and is often recommended to encourage thinking on a broader, societal level.

 Statistics is an upper-level math course that teaches students how to understand graphs, charts, data distribution, and other research-based mathematical equations.
-Psychology students learn to understand data collection, research methods, and statistical findings of significant research papers.
+Psychology students learn the basics of data collection, research methods, and how to read and evaluate statistical findings in research papers.

 History of psychology

-The history of psychology is a course that covers the near 150 years of psychological progress.
+The history of psychology covers the progression of this discipline over the last 150 years.
 Students can learn about famous psychologists like Sigmund Freud and Jean Piaget, study their research, and see how their work applies to modern-day psychological practices.

 A course in child development teaches students about significant brain benchmarks that occur as children grow into adulthood.
 In addition to learning about average brain development, students are taught about the cause and treatment of abnormalities due to trauma, malnutrition, injury, or other factors.

-Though employers usually require a master’s degree in psychology or above for specific positions, many opportunities are available for those with a B.S. or B.A. in psychology.
-Note that some jobs may require further education or a license to progress in the workplace.
+Though employers usually require a minimum of a master’s degree in psychology for specific positions, there are opportunities available to those with a B.S. or B.A. in psychology.
+Some positions may require further education or a license to progress in the workplace.